pikaroot/pikaroot.github.io/_blogs/2023-02-25-HAVOC_Framework.md

 **Kerberos** is a crucial topic and contains some of the more well-known abuse primitives within Active Directory environments.
 It can also be a bit elusive as to how it works since it has so many complex intricacies.

 Services run on a machine under the context of a user account.
-These accounts are either local to the machine (NT AUTHORITY\SYSTEM, NT AUTHORITY\LOCAL SERVICE, NT AUTHORITY\NETWORK SERVICE) or domain accounts (e.g. HAVOC\s.chisholm).
+These accounts are either local to the machine (`NT AUTHORITY\SYSTEM`, `NT AUTHORITY\LOCAL SERVICE`, `NT AUTHORITY\NETWORK SERVICE`) or domain accounts (e.g. `HAVOC\s.chisholm`).
 A Service Principal Name (SPN) is a unique identifier for a service instance.
 SPNs are used with Kerberos to associate a service instance with a logon account, and are configured as an User Object in AD.

 Part of the TGS returned by the KDC is encrypted with a secret derived from the password of the user account running that service.
 Kerberoasting is a technique for requesting TGS’ for services running under the context of domain accounts, and then cracking them offline to reveal their plaintext passwords.
 Rubeus ***kerberoast*** can be used to perform Kerberoasting.
 Running it without further arguments will roast every account in the domain that has an SPN (excluding krbtgt).